 There are a number of amazing Instagram analytics tools out there, but for the purposes of this article, we’re going to focus on the ‘Insights’ tab (and how to use this amazing data).
 If you’ve never used it before, and you haven’t used properly the tools to analyze data yet, it’s like stepping through the looking glass.

 Within this wonderful stat filled world, you can track, analyze and optimize your Instagram campaigns…

-…and in this post, I ’m going to show you how to use your Instagram Analytics to boost your engagement rate, grow your following, and become an all-around social media gangster.
+…and in this post, I’m going to show you how to use your Instagram Analytics to boost your engagement rate, conduct an Instagram audit, grow your following, and become an all-around social media gangster.